krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - Throttling with API Gateway, where you're setting a limit on the steady state rate and the burst of request submissions against the APIs in your account.
 - By default, API Gateway limits to steady state requests to 10,000 requests per second and the maximum concurrent request is 5,000 across all APIs within the account.
 If you go over those limits, you get a 429 too many requests error message.
 - if those exceptions occur, then you'll need your client application to resubmit the failed requests in a way that doesn't exceed those rate limits again.

-### Amazon API Gateway

-All the APIs created with Amazon API Gateway expose HTTPS endpoints only (does not support unencrypted endpoints).

-An API can present a certificate to be authenticated by the back end

-CloudFront is used as the public endpoint for API Gateway

-With API Gateway, you can route requests to private resources in your VPC.
-Using HTTP APIs, you can build APIs for services behind private ALBs, private NLBs, and IP-based services registered in AWS Cloud Map, such as ECS tasks

 #### API Gateway endpoints